mementopayments/api/source/index.html.md

 | secret | string | The secret required for the authenticator. `required` |
 | device | Device | The user device information. `required` |

 Post identity type + value (e.g. phone number), type of authentication (e.g. "sms") and device.
-The response will include a UUID and status for lookup.
+The response will include an ID and status for lookup.

 ### HTTP Request